i-dot-ai/redbox/README.md

 > [!IMPORTANT]
 > Incubation Project: This project is an incubation project; as such, we DON’T recommend using it in any critical use case.
 This project is in active development and a work in progress.
 This project may one day Graduate, in which case this disclaimer will be removed.

-> [!NOTE]
-> The original streamlit-app has moved to its own repository https://github.com/i-dot-ai/redbox-copilot-streamlit.

-Redbox is a retrieval augmented generation (RAG) app that uses GenAI to chat with and summarise civil service documents.
+Redbox is an app that uses GenAI to chat with and summarise civil service documents.
 It's designed to handle a variety of administrative sources, such as letters, briefings, minutes, and speech transcripts.

-- **Better retrieval**.
-Redbox increases organisational memory by indexing documents
-- **Faster, accurate summarisation**.
-Redbox can summarise reports read months ago, supplement them with current work, and produce a first draft that lets civil servants focus on what they do best

 https://github.com/i-dot-ai/redbox-copilot/assets/8233643/e7984242-1403-4c93-9e68-03b3f065b38d